donkirkby/chess-kit/docs/rules.md

     they capture.
 Start the game by choosing which capture moves each of your opponent's pieces will use, then try to deduce how each of your pieces can capture.
 (2 players, chess set, pencils, and paper)
+* [Chess960][chess960] is a game designed by Bobby Fischer to mix up the game opening by randomly choosing your starting position.
+(2 players, chess set, and deck of cards)

 [zombie-chess]: #zombie-chess
 [masquerade-chess]: #masquerade-chess
+[chess960]: #chess960

 ## Zombie Chess
 Just because you've captured a piece doesn't mean you can stop worrying about